jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 The category and workload selected qualify the information shown on the grids and charts on this page.

 #### Category
- Select from the available categories of waits or select ALL for all waits.
+Select from the available categories of waits or select **ALL** for all waits.

-The SQL Server \| Performance Health Drilldown shows the categories currently contributing to wait time and in what proportion.
-Note that data from the Performance Health and Wait Events drilldowns is sourced from different places (and data from the Wait Events drilldown is sampled) so it is not mathematically valid to directly compare them.
+{% include tip.html content="The **SQL Server \| Performance Health drilldown** shows the categories currently contributing to wait time and in what proportion.
+Note that data from the Performance Health and Wait Events drilldowns is sourced from different places (and data from the Wait Events drilldown is sampled) so it is not mathematically valid to directly compare them." %}

 #### Workload
  Select a workload to investigate for the selected category of wait.